lensesio/stream-reactor/README.md

 #### [Kafka-Socket-Streamer](kafka-socket-streamer/README.md)

 Akka Http and Reactive Kafka with Websocket and Server Send Event support.
-Supports limited SQL statements to stream and select from Kafka topics.
+Supports limited SQL statements to stream and select from Kafka topics in real time.